 - i.
 Aircraft normally assigned a runway heading shall be assigned a heading of 100 degrees. - ii.
 Propeller driven aircraft, conventional or turboprop, shall be turned no further than 15 degrees left or right (085 degrees to 115 degrees).
 These headings shall not be altered until the aircraft has reached 3,000 feet Mean Sea Level (MSL) or is three miles from the runway end. - iii.
 The aircraft will begin the turn at 2.2 Distance Measuring Equipment (DME) from the Runway 10R Localizer(LOC)/DME. - iv.
 The aircraft must climb to an altitude of 1,215 feet MSL before turning. - Status: Withdrawn The measure was developed for AirNet Systems, Inc. operations during the nighttime hours.
 In June 2005, AirNet relocated from CMH to Rickenbacker International Airport, so its application since then has not been required and the measure was withdrawn from the 2007 NCP. - NA-6: Implement a 15-degree divergent turn off of Runway 28R, after crossing the runway end to a 295-degree heading, only during peak operating periods when traffic warrants. - Status: Implemented This measure is used when traffic conditions warrant. - NA-7: Create performance-based overlay procedures for all existing and proposed arrival/departure procedures.
-(RNAV/RNP/GPS/CDA). - Status: Not Implemented RNAV/RNP procedures are being developed independently by the FAA and are expected to be implemented in April 2021. - NA-8: Construct a noise berm/wall. - Status: Not Implemented This measure was considered for the acquisition area along East 13th Avenue as mitigation for the runway relocation.
+(RNAV/RNP/GPS/CDA). - Status: Partially Implemented The FAA implemented Performance Based Navigation (PBN) arrival procedures at CMH in September 2021. - NA-8: Construct a noise berm/wall. - Status: Not Implemented This measure was considered for the acquisition area along East 13th Avenue as mitigation for the runway relocation.
 Further investigation and surveys of property owners determined that a noise berm in the location was not desirable. - NA-9: Replacement and potential relocation of Ground Run-Up Barrier B